You had surgery to treat pancreatic cancer.

 - Avoid all strenuous activity.
 This includes heavy exercising, weightlifting, and other activities that make you breathe hard or strain.

-- DO NOT push yourself too hard.
-Increase how much you exercise slowly.
+- Do not push yourself too hard.
+Gradually increase how much you exercise.

 - Learn what you can do to keep yourself safe in the bathroom and prevent falls at home.

 Your health care provider will explain how to care for your surgical wound.
 You may remove the wound dressings (bandages) and take showers if sutures (stitches), staples, or glue were used to close your skin.